Beyond dashboards: How LTS Data Point supercharges Power BI limitations for real-time Lean management

 Beyond showing performance, Data Point breaks it down — recording each issue, assigning clear owners, deadlines, and corrective actions.
 Teams always know what’s open, what’s next, and who’s responsible.

-From Hoshin Karni X matrix, Fishbone Diagrams, CAPA (Corrective and preventive action plan) to Lean daily management
+From Hoshin Karni X matrix, Fishbone Diagrams, CAPA (Corrective and preventive action plan) to Lean daily management, Process flows and VSM , and Quad Charts — teams don’t just see problems, they can tackle them directly in the platform.

 All the gaps above don’t mean you need to replace Power BI — you just need the right partner to make it work harder for your daily operations.
 Because you may already invest in Power BI but later comes up with the Power BI limitations.